christophebedard/christophebedard.github.io/_posts/2019-06-01-ros_tracing_message_flow.md

 ## Acknowledgements

-This project was done as part of the [UPIR](https://www.polymtl.ca/aide-financiere/bourses/bourses-upir-unite-de-participation-et-dinitiation-la-recherche) program at Polytechnique Montréal.
-My project, which was done over two trimesters, was supervised by Michel Dagenais, whom I thank for his great input.
+This project was done as part of the [UPIR](https://www.polymtl.ca/aide-financiere/bourses/bourses-upir-unite-de-participation-et-dinitiation-la-recherche) program for undergraduate research at Polytechnique Montréal.
+I was supervised by Michel Dagenais; I thank him for his great input!

-I would also like to thank the Trace Compass team at Ericsson for
+I would also like to thank Matthew Khouzam, Geneviève Bastien, and Ingo Lütkebohle.

 ## Links